Twarner491/TeddyWarner.org/docs/Projects/SerialUPDI.md

 ## [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore) Documentation

-In short, the [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore) library is "An Arduino core for the tinyAVR 0-series, 1-series, and now the 2-series"([mTC Gtihub](https://github.com/SpenceKonde/megaTinyCore)).
+In short, the [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore) library is "An Arduino core for the tinyAVR 0-series, 1-series, and now the 2-series"[^1].
 The [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore) project was created and maintained by [SpenceKonde](https://github.com/SpenceKonde).
 As mentioned above, the library equips your IDE for UPDI programming via a portable python installation and can be used alongside a handful of different programmer types.
 The USB-C UPDI Serial programmer documented alter on this page is currently the optimal choice out of these options due to its low component requirement and faster speeds than other programmers.
 In addition to serial programmers, One can use a 328p based board as a programmer (i.e. an Arduino or any of its clones) via [megaTinyCore's](https://github.com/SpenceKonde/megaTinyCore) *jtag2updi* sketch, or a designated microchip programming board or and UPDI programming tool that mimicks any listed above.
 [Dr. Adam Harris](http://sheekgeek.org/), a mentor of mine during my cycle of [Fab Academy](https://fabacademy.org/) has a [Simple Fab-jtag2UPDI Board](http://sheekgeek.org/2020/adamsheekgeek/simple-fab-jtag2updi-board) project where a 328p based board is used alongside the jtag2UPDI sketch and is a great option when creating an In-Circuit programmer though the library.
 I manufactured this board during my [Electronics Production](https://fabacademy.org/2021/labs/charlotte/students/theodore-warner/Assignments/week04/) and continued to use it for the next 16 weeks of the course.

 ### Package Installation

+!!! abstract "Software Requirement"

     **Arduino 1.8.13 is recommended** for use with the [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore) library

 Recent updates to the [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore) library have simplified the installation process significantly.
-The library relies upon a board package that can be installed via the board manager witch can be installed with 3 simple steps included below (provided from this installation [page](https://github.com/SpenceKonde/megaTinyCore/blob/master/Installation.md)).
+The library relies upon a board package that can be installed via the board manager witch can be installed with 3 simple steps included below[^2].

 ```

 http://drazzy.com/package_drazzy.com_index.json

 ```

-1. File -> Preferences, enter the above URL in "Additional Boards Manager URLs"
+ 1. File -> Preferences, enter the above URL in *Additional Boards Manager URLs*
  2. Tools -> Boards -> Boards Manager...
  3. Select *megaTinyCore by Spence Konde* and click "Install".
 For best results, choose the most recent version.

 ### jtag2UPDI Programming